Kids vs. Aliens

-Kids vs. Aliens is a 2022 American science fiction horror film directed by Jason Eisener and written by John Davies and Eisener.
-It is the second spin-off film in the V/H/S franchise and a feature-length adaptation of "Slumber Party Alien Abduction", Eisener's segment from the 2013 anthology horror film V/H/S/2.
-It stars Dominic Mariche, Phoebe Rex, Calem MacDonald and Asher Grayson.
+Kids vs. Aliens is a 2022 American science fiction horror film directed and edited by Jason Eisener and written by John Davies and Eisener.
+It is the second spin-off film in the V/H/S franchise and a feature-length adaptation of "Slumber Party Alien Abduction", the filmmaker's segment from the 2013 anthology horror film V/H/S/2.

 The film had its world premiere at Fantastic Fest on September 23, 2022, and was released in the United States on January 20, 2023, by RLJE Films and Shudder.